opensearch-project/documentation-website/_ml-commons-plugin/tutorials/build-chatbot.md

    - Enabling verbose mode : `"verbose": true`.
    - Calling the Get Trace API: `GET _plugins/_ml/memory/message/your_message_id/traces`.

 - An LLM may sometimes hallucinate.
-It may choose a wrong tool to solve your problem, especially when you configured many tools.
+It may choose a wrong tool to solve your problem, especially when you have configured many tools.
 You can use these options to avoid hallucinations:
    - Avoid configuring many tools in an agent.
    - Provide a detailed tool description to clarify what the tool can do.
-   - Specify the tool to use in the LLM question, for example, `Can you use the PPLTool to query index opensearch_dashboards_sample_data_ecommerce to calculate how many orders there were during last week?`.
+   - Specify the tool to use in the LLM question, for example, `Can you use the PPLTool to query the opensearch_dashboards_sample_data_ecommerce index to calculate how many orders there were during last week?`.
-   - Specify the tool to use when executing an agent, for example, specify to only use the `PPLTool` and `CatIndexTool` in the current request.
+   - Specify the tool to use when executing an agent.
+For example, specify to only use the `PPLTool` and `CatIndexTool` in the current request.

 Test the agent: